martinkilgi/weatherman/README.md

 Then I worked a little bit on the back end for it to be ready for data saving functionality, connected it to the database and created necessary endpoints, repositories, models etc...
 After I got ready with that, I just started to add other needed parts like a map and data saving function.
-Finally I just tested that the whole created system was working as expected and did some little finishing touches.
+Finally I just tested if the whole created system was working as expected and did some little finishing touches.

 In some places I had to improvise.
 For example I made it so that the user can only choose between one to three days from the current day to get forecasts about because one's API free version only returns forecast for the next three days.
 Also since the precipitation info varies (one API returns it in millimeters, one returns boolean if it rains or not and one return precipitation chance in percents) I made correctures about this in some places too.

-To compare the current weather with forecast, I made it so that the user has to enter the country and date he/she likes to get forecast about.
+To compare the current weather with forecast, I made it so that the user has to enter the country and date he/she would like to get forecast about.
 Then it finds the data matching those parameters and returns forecast info about the region it matches in the database.

 Below is a list of activites with very rough time estimates